 Roh'Lix® Linear Actuators

-Zero-Max’s Roh’Lix® linear actuators are threadless, mechanical, screw-type devices designed to convert rotary motion into precise linear motion and thrust using rolling element ball bearings.
-These adjustable automatic overload protectors will slip when overloaded, providing linear clutching without any additional clutch mechanisms.
+Zero-Max’s Roh’Lix linear actuators are threadless, mechanical, screw-type devices that convert rotary motion into precise linear motion and thrust using rolling-element ball bearings.
+These adjustable automatic overload protectors will slip when overloaded, providing linear clutching without additional clutch mechanisms.

-The Roh’Lix® is available in five inch and five metric sizes, offering between 15 and 200 lbs. thrust capacity.
+The Roh-Lix is available in small linear actuators that are five-inch and five metric sizes, offering between 15 and 200 lbs. thrust capacity.
 It can be used in horizontal or vertical applications.
 All bearings are lubricated for life and require no additional lubrication.
-Hardened-and-ground shafting with a minimum hardness of 58 HRC is recommended; stainless steel shafting and hollow shafting can also be used for specific applications.
+Hardened-and-ground shafting with a minimum hardness of 58 HRC is recommended; stainless steel shafting and hollow shafting can also be used for specific applications (consult factory).

-The Roh’Lix® features split-block construction for easy installation.
-The two block halves can be assembled around the shaft, eliminating the need for removal of pillow-block bearings, coupling, etc. This split-block design is also beneficial for removal of the Roh’Lix® linear actuator for servicing, such as bearing replacement.
+The Rohlix features split-block construction for easy installation.
+The two-block halves can be assembled around the shaft, eliminating the need to remove pillow-block bearings, coupling, etc. This split-block design is also beneficial for the removal of the Roh-Lix linear actuator for servicing, such as bearing replacement.

-Thrust settings on Roh’Lix® linear actuators are easily adjusted via coil springs and socket-head cap screws.
-Thrust settings can be optimized so than no extra force is applied to the bearings, thereby maximizing performance and extending working life.
-The coil springs maintain a constant tension against the adjustment screws so thrust settings do not change once set.
+Thrust settings on Roh’Lix linear actuators are easily adjusted via coil springs and socket-head cap screws.
+Thrust settings can be optimized so that no extra force is applied to the bearings, maximizing performance, and extending working life.
+The coil springs maintain a constant tension against the adjustment screws, so thrust settings do not change once set.

 Vertical Applications: F = W + µW

 F = thrust requirements (lbs.); µ = coefficient of friction; W = weight of the load being moved